nelsonaloysio/gdf/docs/source/index.rst

    >>> # Writes NetworkX graph object to file.
    >>> write_gdf(G, "output_file.gdf")

-For details on the functions above and the package's usage, please refer to its `API reference <api.html>`_.
+For details on the functions above and the package's usage, please refer to the `API Reference <api.html>`_ page.

 .. seealso::